 The natural archway here indicates hope and optimism.

 The tigers, polar bears, men, and women in air-pollution masks rush across the canvas to save themselves from the polluted air while the real-life tree protruding through the arched walkway brings positivity and hope.

 This artwork by Alaniz and Federica features a young girl who lives in one of the world’s largest slums, Dharavi in Mumbai.

 Discovery of India – Balance in Mind and Spirit by Saner

-This bright orange mural in block 9 by Saner, a Mexican artist celebrates the Mexican and Indian culture.
+This bright orange mural in block 9 by Saner, a Mexican artist celebrates the Mexican and Indian cultures.